On shape optimization problems involving the fractional laplacian: Introduction

 If the fractional laplacian in \eqref{EL} is replaced by a standard laplacian (which leads to the classical Dirichlet energy), this problem is well-known and described in detail in the book \cite{HenrotPierre} by Henrot and Pierre (see also \cite{Serrin}).
 In this case, one can show that a smooth domain $\Om$ minimizing the Dirichlet energy under the constraint $|\Om|=1$ is a disc.
 A standard proof of this result has two main steps: \begin{enumerate} \item One computes the shape derivative associated with the Dirichlet energy for the laplacian.
 This leads to the following result: if $\Om$ is a minimizer of the Dirichlet energy and $u_\Om$ is the solution of the associated Euler-Lagrange equation, then $\pa_n u$ is constant on $\pa \Om$.

 \item One analyzes an overdetermined problem.
 More precisely, the idea is to prove that if there exists a function $u$ solving

 then all the connected components of $\Om$ are discs.
 This second step is achieved thanks to the moving plane method. \end{enumerate} Our goal in this article is to develop the same approach in the context of the fractional laplacian, showing radial symmetry of any smooth minimizer $\Omega$ of \eqref{def:J}.
-Accordingly, we state two main results
+Accordingly, we start with the computation of the shape derivative. \begin{theorem} Let $f\in \mathcal C^\infty(\R^2,\R)$, and let